Some More Things Vet Techs (And Vets) Are Tired of Hearing

 Why do I have to bring my dog in again?
 This is the same issue that he or she had two years ago!
 Can’t you just refill the medicine?

-Clients call all the time, wanting medications for their pet.
+Clients often call, seeking medications for their pets.
 We really do understand.
 You are busy, and we are busy.
 The truth is that we really do need to see your dog again.

 It might not be the exact same issue that he or she had in the past.
-It may be a yeast infection, instead of a bacterial infection, which would require a different medication.
-If your dog or cats get urinary tract infections, there may be an underlying issue that we need to figure out.
+It may be a yeast infection, rather than a bacterial infection, which would require a different type of medication.
+If your dog or cat gets a urinary tract infection, there may be an underlying issue that we need to figure out.

 Nail trims are something else altogether.
 No matter why you come in, we understand that you want to get your dog or cat’s nails done.
 It just might not be the wisest time!